seankerr/rust-http-box/README.md

 specification parsing finished by end of March 2016.
 Once complete, HTTP 2.x support will be planned.

+## Maintain Control

+Each chunk of data is passed to a callback function.
+This callback function allows you to prematurely exit the parser, but you remain in control, and can resume parsing at any point.
+This will allow you to limit header and content size.

 ## Parsing Roadmap

 - [x] Semi-Strict Parsing